lkurzyniec/netcore-boilerplate/README.md

 ![HappyCode.NetCoreBoilerplate.Core.UnitTests](https://kurzyniec.pl/wp-content/uploads/2019/10/netcore-boilerplate-utests.png "HappyCode.NetCoreBoilerplate.Core.UnitTests")

+## How to adopt to your project

+Generally it is totally up to you!
+But in case you do not have any plan, You can follow below simple steps:

+1. Download/clone/fork repository
+1. Remove components and/or classes that you do not need to
+1. Rename files (e.g. sln, csproj, ruleset), folders, namespaces etc.
+1. Give us a star!

 ## Build the solution

 Just execute `dotnet build` in the root directory, it takes `HappyCode.NetCoreBoilerplate.sln` and build everything.